Frees3c/THM-Write-ups/Break-out-of-the-Cage/README.md

 ```

-If we `cat spread_the_quotes.py` we can see its calling 'wall' + input from .quotes.
+If we `cat spread_the_quotes.py` we can see its calling wall + input from .quotes.
 This is our attack route.
 Modify `.quotes` to send us a python reverse shell:

 ```bash